 We are the Real Cedar Park Overhead Doors.

 We are “the REAL Cedar Park Overhead Doors”.
-I should not even have to say those words, but for the last two years we have been under attack by another company which wants you to think they are “Cedar Park Overhead Doors”.
+I should not even have to say those words, but for the last three years we have been under attack by another company which wants you to think they are “Cedar Park Overhead Doors”.
 They are advertising on the web as “Cedar Parks Choice Overhead Doors”.
 Sometimes a choice is not such a good thing.
 Read on, to learn about this NATIONAL company that is using our name in their advertising and misleading people in the Austin area.
 In the last year we have had many calls from customers who thought they were calling “Cedar Park Overhead Doors” only to find out later that they had been tricked into calling another company.
 Most were not very happy and many were very unhappy.

 Here is an actual letter from a customer that had the customer believing they were us.